wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 From another perspective, a sequence may also overlap with more than one phrases that are encoded by the algorithm.
 Whether the encoding with a copy-phrase referring to a sequence that partially overlaps with the phrase itself is able to be compressed is dependent on both the decompression algorithm, and the data dependency, as we will see below.

+One of the most important properties of the above formalism is that compressibility does not always imply decompressibility.
+In other words, a block may be successfully compressed by having copy phrases making circular references, but this produces ill-formed results, which is definitely not decompressible due to not being to resolve the data dependency.